We tried McDonald's Grimace Shake so you don't have to

 Is there more than one Grimace?
 Was a Grimace hurt to create the shake?
 Does the Grimace Shake consist of some sort of other fluid tied to everybody’s favourite monster?
 We’ll likely never know.

 I picked up my small Grimace Shake on my trip to the MobileSyrup office, alongside my favourite McDonald’s breakfast, a double-double coffee, a hashbrown, and a sausage and egg McMuffin.
-Given that it was 8:30am when I placed my order, I wasn’t surprised the employee takingit asked me to repeat myself three times.
+Given that it was 8:30am when I placed my order, I wasn’t surprised the employee taking it asked me to repeat myself three times.

 But on to why you’re reading this review and my overall thoughts on the Grimace Shake.
 In short, I find it absolutely awful, and this is coming from someone who typically likes sweet food.
 Once I got past the off-putting purple colour, I was greeted with what I’d describe as a nauseating cotton candy taste that quickly gave me a headache.